Let’s answer some common questions couples have when planning their weddings.

 The left.
 I’m not sure why.

-Q: What happens to the bouquet after I have walked down the aisle?
+What happens to the bouquet after I've walked down the aisle?

 It depends if you feel like you will be happier holding onto them, or if you would rather have your hands free to take your partner’s hands.
 So you can give them to a bridesmaid the minute you get to the bottom of the aisle, or you can hand them over before you say your vows.
 If it were me, I would hand them over straight away and grab my future husbands hands and squeeze them hard!